 Metaphilosophy is the philosophy of philosophy, which is to say the philosophical examination of philosophy itself.
 It is the study of questions about the definition of philosophy and its demarcation from other fields; whether and how progress is made in philosophy; how philosophy is to be done; what it takes to do philosophy; who is to do philosophy; and why it matters to do philosophy.
-In this essay I will lay out my views on those questions.
+In this essay I will lay out my views on those questions, all stemming from a general position of pragmatism, focusing on what the goal of philosophy is as an activity and on how best to achieve that goal.

 As regards the definition of philosophy and its demarcation from other fields, I have already drawn the first line of demarcation between philosophy and religion in my previous essay on Commensurablism, wherein I rejected all fideistic approaches to answering any kind of question (as well as all nihilistic approaches), and denounced them as not actually philosophy at all.
 While it is a contentious position within the field of philosophy to conclude (as I do) that it is never warranted to appeal to faith, it is nevertheless generally accepted that philosophy as an activity characteristically differs from religion as an activity by not appealing to faith to support philosophical positions themselves, even if one of those positions should turn out to be that appeals to faith are sometimes acceptable.